projectcaluma/caluma/README.md

 **WorkItem** is a single unit of work that needs to be completed in a specific stage of a case.

+#### User entities

+User entities are not actual entities on Caluma but provided through authentication token of an OpenID connect provider (see configuration below).

+**User** is a human resource which can be part of one or several groups.

+**Group** is a collection of users typically a organization.

 ### Technical components

 #### Javascript Expression Language